Therapeutic Movement & Mindfulness Program

-A somatics, mindfulness and psycho-education program for those experiencing chronic stress and/or trauma.
+A somatics, mindfulness and psycho-education program for people experiencing chronic stress and/or trauma.

-Drawing on over 7 years of service delivery experience across hospital, mental health and survivor-oriented sectors, our Therapeutic Movement and Mindfulness Program (TMM) uses an evidence-informed, modified approach that supports individuals in reconnecting with their bodies in a safe, empowering way.
+Drawing on over 7 years of service delivery experience across hospital, mental health and survivor-oriented sectors, our Therapeutic Movement and Mindfulness Program (TMM) uses an evidence-informed, modified approach that supports people to reconnect with their bodies in a safe and empowering way.

-For adults aged 18 years and over who have experienced trauma, TMM is an adjunctive to clinical or therapeutic treatment.
+For adults aged 18 years and over who have experienced trauma, this program is an adjunctive to clinical or therapeutic treatment.

 TMM typically runs as an 8 week program with a maximum capacity of 12 people.
 Adapted to meet the needs of specific groups and settings, each week focuses on a different theme: